bowman2001/perplexdoc/content/doc/overview/coming/index.md

 : Archive pages are not essential for a documentation site.
 But depending on the content of the other sections, they might come in handy.

 Icons
-: Allow to use other icon sets than Material Symbols in the menus.
+: Allow to use other icon sets than Material Symbols for the documentation pages.

 New elements
 : Many ideas ...
 {.dl-loose}

-Suggestions are welcome as new issues in the [repo](https://github.com/bowman2001/perplex).
+Suggestions are very welcome as new issues in the [repo](https://github.com/bowman2001/perplex).
 Please check out the existing ones before filing a new one.